|

 Maude Adams

-"We should like to have some towering geniuses to reveal us to ourselves in colour and fire, but of course they would have to fit into the pattern of our society and be able to take orders from sound administrative types."
+"We should like to have some t towering g geniuses to reveal us to ourselves in colour and fire, but of course they would have to fit into the pattern of our society and be able to take orders from sound administrative types."

 J.B.
 Priestley